 After graduating in Law from Christ Church, Oxford in 1964 he became a Fleet Street journalist.
 He was a senior reporter and feature writer for the London Evening Standard serving as a war correspondent in Vietnam, Biafra and The Middle East.
 He continues to write articles for a wide range of newspapers and magazines.
 He is a regular columnist for the American Spectator.

 After journalism he went into business and became chairman of a merchant bank in the City of London.

-In 1974 he became a Conservative Member of Parliament spending 18 years on the backbenches until being appointed as Minister of State for Defence in 1992.
+In 1974 he became a Conservative Member of Parliament spending eighteen years on the backbenches until being appointed Minister of State for Defence in 1992.
 He joined the Cabinet as Chief Secretary to the Treasury in 1994.
-His shock resignation in 1995 followed media allegations of sleaze in the final months of the Tory government.
-After a well-publicised court case he pleaded guilty to perjury and was sentenced to 18 months imprisonment.

 His political career ended when he told a lie on oath in a libel action.
 Subsequently he pleaded guilty to charges of perjury and served a seven-month prison sentence in 1999.
 After graduating with Distinction in theology after two years at Wycliffe Hall, Oxford (2000-2002) he began a new career as a writer, lecturer, and broadcaster.

 His wider activities include being a Director of Prison Fellowship International, Executive Director of The Trinity Forum in Europe; Honorary President of Christian Solidarity Worldwide, and in 2015 President of Tempus Novo a charity set up by two former Prison Officers, Steve Freer and Val Wawrosz, to enable ex-offenders to find employment after release.